Morelos, Zacatecas

-Morelos is a semi-urban municipality in the metropolitan area of Zacatecas City in the Mexican state of Zacatecas.
+Morelos is a semi-urban municipality in the Zacatecas metropolitan area in the Mexican state of Zacatecas.

 Geography

 The municipality of Morelos is located at an elevation between 2100 and 2600 m in central Zacatecas.
-It borders the municipalities of Calera to the northwest, Pánuco to the northeast, Vetagrande to the east, and Zacatecas City to the south.
+It borders the municipalities of Calera to the northwest, Pánuco to the northeast, Vetagrande to the east, and the city of Zacatecas to the south.
 The municipality covers an area of 180.9 km2 and comprises 0.2% of the state's area.

 As of 2009, 71% of the land in Morelos is used for agriculture.
 The remainder is covered by matorral (13.7%), grassland (12.6%) and urban areas (2.4%).
 The municipality lies in the endorheic basin of El Salado.
 The highest point of the municipality is Cerro San Gil in the Sierra de Zacatecas southeast of the town of Hacienda Nueva, with an elevation of 2603 m above sea level.

 Morelos has a temperate semi-arid climate with dry winters.
 Average temperatures in the municipality range between 14 and 18 C, and average annual precipitation ranges between 400 and 500 mm.

 History

 In pre-Hispanic times, the Morelos area was inhabited by the Cagihua tribe of the Zacateco people.
 Francisco de Ibarra passed through the area on 1 September 1554, giving it the name of Arroyo de los Chupaderos.
 Between 1610 and 1620, Antonio de Figueroa built and operated the first ranch in the area.

-After Mexican independence, Chupaderos was administered by the municipality of Vetagrande.
+After independence, Chupaderos was administered by the municipality of Vetagrande.
 It was declared a separate municipality on 8 February 1869 and its first municipal assembly convened in 1871.
 On 5 May 1894, the municipality changed its name from Chupaderos to Morelos in honour of José María Morelos.
 The municipal seat inaugurated its first power plant in 1955 and its first potable water supply in 1966.